cielf/human-essentials/docs/user_guide/bank/getting_started_customization.md

 There are four fields that allow you to tweak the appearance of the Distribution printout

 ### Show Year-to-date values on the Distribution printout?
-Some banks don't want to show year-to-date values on the receipt (1, below) because their fiscal year is not the calendar year.
+Some Banks don't want to show year-to-date values on the receipt (1, below) because their fiscal year is not the calendar year.
 ### Include Signature Lines on Distribution printout
-If "yes", this will include a space for someone from the bank and from the Partner to sign the Distribution printout (2, below) - which can be useful as a receipt acknowledgement.
+If "yes", this will include a space for someone from the Bank and from the Partner to sign the Distribution printout (2, below) - which can be useful as a receipt acknowledgement.
 ### Hide both value columns
 The default is to show the in-kind value of the Items on the receipt (3, below).
-Many banks don't need to show this information on the Distribution printout.
+Many Banks don't need to show this information on the Distribution printout.
+[!Note]
-Note:  Hiding this also hides the corresponding values on the single Donation printout.
+Hiding this also hides the corresponding values on the single Donation printout.
 ### Hide the package column on Distribution receipts?
 This hides the packages column on the Distribution printout (4, below).
-Because different brands of essentials use different size packages,  this column is useful mainly for banks that repackage their essentials into uniform package sizes.
+Because different brands of essentials use different size packages,  this column is useful mainly for Banks that repackage their essentials into uniform package sizes.
 If you have a uniform package size, you can specify that on the Item (see [Inventory Items](inventory_items.md))

 ![Distribution printout marked up with customizable sections](images/getting_started/customization/gs_customization_distribution_printout_customizable_sections.png)

 --------

 #### Use One Step Invite and Approve partner process?
-Partners can't submit Requests until they are approved by the bank.
+Partners can't submit Requests until they are approved by the Bank.
-The full partner approval process requires the partner to fill in their profile and submit it for approval.
-Some banks handle that for their partners,  gather the information through other means (such as a phone conversation).
+The full Partner approval process requires the Partner to fill in their profile and submit it for approval.
+Some Banks handle that for their Partners,  gather the information through other means (such as a phone conversation).
-Checking this will change the process so that the partners are automatically approved when they are invited.
-Note that any invited partners that are not yet approved will still need to be approved by the bank.
+Checking this will change the process so that the Partners are automatically approved when they are invited.
+Note that any invited Partners that are not yet approved will still need to be approved by the Bank.

 #### Distribution Email Content
-Note that there is a checkbox on the partner for them to receive Distribution emails.
+Note that there is a checkbox on the Partner for them to receive Distribution emails.
 We recommend you do customize this content, as the default text is abrupt.
 You can customize this quite a bit!

-Specifically, you can use the variables %{partner_name}, %{delivery_method}, %{distribution_date}, and %{comment} to include the partner's name, delivery method, distribution date, and comments sent in the email.
+Specifically, you can use the variables %{partner_name}, %{delivery_method}, %{distribution_date}, and %{comment} to include the Partner's name, delivery method, Distribution date, and comments sent in the email.
 You can also format the text, and attach files by using the buttons above the field.

 Here's a real-life example (except for the URL)